Vyral/mark-adams/_posts/2021-03-02-winter-sowing-vs-winter-growing-whats-the-difference.md

-If you’d like to learn more gardening tips and follow the progress of Lisa’s page, here is the Facebook group she belongs to: (insert link).
+If you’d like to learn more gardening tips and follow the progress of Lisa’s page, here is the [Facebook group.](https://www.facebook.com/groups/WinterSowing.VegGardeningWithSheryl/?ref=share){: target="_blank" rel="noopener"} she belongs to.